hackingprincesa/Active-Directory-Lab/README.md

 - Active Directory: For centralized domain management and user authentication.
 - PowerShell: For scripting and automation of tasks.
 - Splunk Server: For log analysis and monitoring, and SIEM to collect and analyze system logs.
+- Splunk Universal Forwarder: For collecting and forwarding log data to Splunk.
-- Crowbar: For brute force attacks.
+- Crowbar: For simulating brute force attacks.
 - Atomic Red Team: For simulating adversary tactics via PowerShell.
-- Sysmon: For monitoring and logging system activity on Windows.
+- Sysmon: For endpoint monitoring and logging system activity on Windows.
-- Splunk Universal Forwarder: For collecting and forwarding log data to Splunk.
+- Windows Server 2022 for Active Directory Domain Services setup
+- Ubuntu Server as a Splunk server
+- Microsoft Windows 10 as the target machine
+- Kali Linux as an attacker machine for simulation

 ## Step-by-Step Guide: